mrexmelle/go-casbin-rabc-csv-example/README.md

-# go-casbin-rabc-csv-example
+# go-casbin-rbac-csv-example
-An example of how to use casbin as an RABC service with CSV configuration
+An example of how to use casbin as an RBAC service with CSV configuration

 # Setup
 ## Install dependencies